-In the past, the instruments required to accomplish proper monitoring and tracking of compressed air system characteristics were very expensive.
-But recently there have been many types and styles of inexpensive instruments developed that can accurately measure compressed air system parameters and also log these parameters in memory or a database for later analysis.
+▶ The compressed air system in most

+instruments developed that can accurately measure compressed air system parameters and also log these parameters in memory or a database for later analysis.
 This article explores 5 good reasons to log compressed air data.